 In Gilbert syndrome, you have a little defect in your liver that causes this pigment unable to be correctly excreted to stool.

-This causes yellow stool and also, a yellow pigment is deposited in the whites of your eyes and your skin.
+This causes yellow stool, and a yellow pigment is deposited in the whites of your eyes and skin.

-but these changes are minor to the degree you may not be noticing them. it increases with prolonged fasting and with stress.
+But these changes are minor to the degree you may not notice them.
+It increases with prolonged fasting and with stress.

-And OFCOURSE, the Gilbert Syndrome is a completely Benign condition. that doesn’t require any treatment usually.
+And OFCOURSE, Gilbert Syndrome is a completely benign condition.
+That doesn’t require any treatment usually.

 What do you have to do if you think you have Gilbert syndrome?

-if you have the above symptoms like yellow whites of eyes, change in the color of urine (deep orange), and deep stools, you should consult your doctor for proper laboratory tests and diagnosis.
+If you have the above symptoms, like yellow whites of eyes, a change in the color of urine (deep orange), and deep stools, you should consult your doctor for proper laboratory tests and diagnosis.

 6. Other Uncommon causes of Yellow stool with IBS: